Part One - Caelan's Sowing of Seeds

-“‘The Truth of the Shadow Lurkers.’”
-I replied, feeling disgusted by the title alone.
+“The Truth of the Shadow Lurkers.”
+I repeated, feeling disgusted by the title alone.

 “Oh… that book.”
 She laughed.
 “That one is funny, isn’t it?”

-“I found no amusement in it.”
-I replied with solemnly.
+“I found no amusement in it,” I replied solemnly.

-“It was given to Mother as a gift.
-She was curious about it too, read it, and laughed the entire way through.
+“It was given to mother as a gift.
+She too was curious about it, read it, and laughed the entire way through.
 She keeps it for a small pick-me-up now.”

 “It is an awful read, and a colossal waste of time.”
-I spat, angry that I had wasted several hours reading something that had not only contained untruths and insults, but that the author, whomever he be, had written it to begin with.
-Many trees were killed in the making of the Book of Lies.
-Trees, that I would have left standing.
+I spat, angry that I had wasted several hours reading something that had not only contained untruths and insults, but that the author, whoever he had been, had written it to begin with.
+Many trees were killed in the book’s making.
+Trees that I would have left standing.

 A soft knock on the door gave this conversation a reprieve that I could not have been more pleased about.
-I had wanted to forget about the damned book and it’s awfully incorrect contents as soon as was possible.
+I had wanted to forget about the damned book and its incorrect contents as soon as was possible.

 “Oh!”
 Came the relieved sigh of a female housemaid.
 “There you are, Miss.
 I have been looking high and low for you!”

-“Phoebe, you unbelievably rude maid, can you not see that I am with a guest?”
+“Phoebe, you are an unbelievably rude maid!
+Can you not see that I am with a guest?”
 Miss Piper snapped.
-It was an anger I had not expected.
+It was a fit of anger I had not expected.

-Surprised by what had seemed like a sudden change in time, I looked toward the window, and found that the sky was indeed brightening.
+Surprised by what had seemed like a sudden change in time, I turned my face toward the window and found that the sky was indeed brightening.
 Time had passed us by, and we had not even noticed.

-The maid moved into the room to assist Miss Piper, and I stood, reached for the book I had discarded and placed it back in it’s gap, hoping never to see it, or others like it, again.
+The maid moved into the room to assist Miss Piper, and I stood, reached for the book I had discarded, and placed it back in its space, hoping never to see it, or others like it, again.

-As I turned back, the maid’s arm was securely around Miss Piper’s waist as she was assisted to stand, but a bout of dizziness took her, and legs collapsed under her.
-The maid too, suffered recoil.
-Fearing that both would be sprawled on the floor in an unseemly manner, I moved to stand beside Miss Piper, ducking my head under her arm, and resting my own hand below the maid’s.
+As I turned back, the maid’s arm was securely around Miss Piper’s waist as she was assisted to stand, but a bout of dizziness took her, and her legs threatened to collapse under her.
+The maid too suffered recoil.
+Fearing that both would be sprawled on the floor in an unseemly manner, I moved to stand beside Miss Piper, ducking my head under her arm, and resting my hand below the maid’s.

 “Thank you, Mr. Stone.”
-The maid said, obviously grateful for my assistance.
+The maid said, obviously grateful for my help.

 Together, we walked Miss Piper from the room.
-Passing the doorway, however, I became parallel with a furious and glaring Prince, leaning casually against the wall.
+Passing through the doorway, however, I became parallel with a furious and glaring prince, leaning casually against the wall.
 I wondered how long he had been standing there.

-As we attempted to move by him, he reached out, seized my arm, and yanked me backwards.
+As we made to move passed him, he reached out, seized my arm, and yanked me backwards.
 All were stumbled by this action, as Miss Piper’s arm had rested on my shoulders.
-If it were not for the quick-thinking Phoebe, who had taken on the entire weight of Miss Piper, both would have fallen to the floor.
+If it were not for the quick-thinking Phoebe who had taken on the entire weight of Miss Piper, both would have fallen to the floor.

 “That was dangerous!”
 I growled, confronting the foolish boy.
 A dark rage took me, following his blatant disregard for the safety of others.

-“Get away from my sister.”
+“Get away from my sister, you little leech.”
 He replied darkly as he moved to his sister, aiding her along in my place.

 Our roles were reversed.
-I stood watching them move away from me, my rage whirling inside me like a tornado.
+I stood watching them move away, my rage whirling inside me like a tornado.
 With nothing else left for me to do, I turned and headed toward the staircase.

 “Caelan.”
 Her weak voice called.